 If you prefer a mild version, just let them know and they will adjust it for you.

 The cafe boasts another Thai staple – Phat Thai made with homemade recipe, using tofu, chili, crushed peanuts, cucumber, bean sprouts and lime juice.

-The plate of Thai style stir fry rice noodle excite the palate with sourish and spicy heat and it leave me wishing for a bigger portion.
+The plate of Thai style stir fry rice noodle excite the palate with sourish and spicy heat and it leaves me wishing for a bigger portion.